Leslie Hardy and Jeffrey Wylie formed third act productions to reclaim creative power and green light/produce their own projects.

 Do Over Caption 14

-Listen to Jeffrey Wylie & Leslie Hardy's interview on the Bourbon With Beagle podcast, about aging and relating those stories through film.
+Listen to Jeffrey Wylie & Leslie Hardy's interview on the Bourbon With Beagle podcast.

 Available on: